Anti-Trafficking Compliance Plan

 Background and purpose

-CI has developed this Anti-Trafficking Compliance Plan (“Compliance Plan”) in accordance with FAR 52.222-50, Combating Trafficking in Persons and USAID Standard Provision M20 for U.S. Nongovernmental Organizations (“Anti-Trafficking Provisions”).
+CI has developed this Anti-Trafficking Compliance Plan (“Compliance Plan”) in compliance with FAR 52.222-50, Combating Trafficking in Persons and USAID Standard Provision M20 for U.S. Nongovernmental Organizations (“Anti-Trafficking Provisions”).

 The purpose of this Compliance Plan is to set out CI’s program requirements and procedures for: